 Address: Grand Parade, Eastbourne

-Built in 1870, Eastbourne Pier is a wonderful example of Victorian seaside architecture offering superb views of the town and the English Channel as well as plenty of fun things to do.
-The structure's boardwalk leads to a number of tourist attractions, including dining opportunities; an amusement arcade; novelty and souvenir shops; as well as an original Camera Obscura, a Victorian projector with a 360-degree view of the seafront.
-Although severely damaged by a fire in 2014, much of the pier and its attractions remain open, including its teashop and chip shop.
+Built in 1870, Eastbourne Pier is a wonderful example of Victorian seaside architecture.
+A highlight of a visit is enjoying the superb views of the town and the English Channel, as well as enjoying the many fun things to do here.
+The structure's boardwalk leads to a number of tourist attractions, including dining opportunities (check out the Victorian Tea Rooms), an amusement arcade, and novelty and souvenir shops.

 Address: Grand Parade, Eastbourne